readyready15728/misc/awakemud-notes.md

 * 'toggle cyberdoc' to allow player cyberdocs to operate on you.
 * 'leave' vehicles to get out.
 * Rapid Fire Ammunition in SE Seattle sells ... ammunition.
 (See below re:
 Rapid Fire Ammunition.)
 * The Smith School of Linguistics in SE Seattle has linguasofts and practices languages the old-fashioned way too.
 * A woman in the lobby of Mitsuhama Tower practices Negotiation and Corporate Etiquette.
 * Mr. Jones in the Knight Errant Training Facility offers work.
 * Takashi Takechi in the Knight Errant Training Facility sells guns and ammunition.
 * Techno Geeks in the Knight Center Shopping Mall (ground floor) sells various electronic bits, including commonly used appliances.
 * Cranial Caps in the Knight Center Shopping Mall (ground floor) has offensive trucker hats.
 * Lead Loaders in the Knight Center Shopping Mall (first floor) sells SMGs and Fast and Deadly sells other long guns.
 In fact there are a bunch of long guns on that floor in addition to cyberware, bioware, body armor and ammunition.
 And all kinds of melee weapons.
 * There is an ATM on the first floor of the Knight Center Shopping Mall, near the escalators.
 * A leather rifle strap can be bought at Bolshevik Buffet on the first floor of the Knight Center Shopping Mall.
 * Don't go to floors 5+ in the Knight Center without authorization!
 * Hellhound Bus Lines (SW Seattle) appears to be a popular way to travel to Elven lands (Portland).
-* The Seattle Public Library practice various skills, including those related to decking and Police Procedure, and also has Matrix terminals in the study booths on the western side.
+* The Seattle Public Library practices various skills, including those related to decking and Police Procedure, and also has Matrix terminals in the study booths on the western side.
 * Remember to hang up phone calls!
 * Quickness enhancements are recommended for deckers not going the full Street Samurai route, and maybe initiative (?).
 * The Mall of Mammon is between Seventh and Eighth on Boren Avenue in SE Seattle.
 * Bang for Your Buck on the third floor of the Mall of Mammon sells submachine gun, heavy pistol, light pistol, sport rifle, shotgun and assault rifle ammunition.
 * Velasquez Bank in West Tacoma has a Matrix terminal.
 * The backroom of Bullet Bonanza in Knight Center sells even **more** ammunition.
 * There's a guy on Burton Street in Redmond who practices Stealth.
 * Paulie's Weapons Depot in the abandoned factory on Commerce in Redmond sells **cheap** ammunition.
 * Phil's Army Surplus between Sixth and Seventh Streets on Boren Avenue in SE Seattle sells various sorts of military equipment.
 * The market in the south of Portland apparently has someone who practices Elf etiquette.
 * The Rooster deals in arms a little northeast of the apartment complex in Redmond and also offers work (minimum reputation 100).
+* Henry Feed in the basement of The Rooster sells even more rifles and ammunition and is accessible once you get the password sheet from the Rooster himself.
 * 'help junk'.
 * 'help highlight' for colored text.
 * 'help xterm256'.
 * 'probe' can show things 'examine' doesn't (for items already in inventory or equipment).
 * Bunny at Circuit Couriers offers work.
 At least one of his runs goes to the Caribbean.
 * Miyoko at Dante's Inferno (Ninth Hell) offers work.
 * Harold Moore at Dante's Inferno (Ninth Hell) offers work.
 * Harold Moore's quest for lost items requires going to the Bradenton, the staircase at the northernmost part of the Moonlight Mall and a back room in the Blue Wyvern.
 * Don Giuseppe Bonanno at the OldTown station in Tacoma (Den of Thieves') offers work (for less experienced runners).
 * Pherrik (quest target) can be found on the dance floor of Dante's (Fourth Hell).
 * Tanq says OOCly, "Take your time. just, for future refrence, 'get all all.corpse' will get all the stuff from all the corpses in the room in one command, 'get nuyen all.corpse' will get all the nuyen from all the corpses, etc."
 * Nick at Purple Haze (NW of Nybbles & Bytes) offers work (for less experienced runners).
 * Escalators take a moment to take you to your destination.
 * The tiny office in Rapid Fire Ammunition (Seattle SE) sells a diverse array of different types of ammunition.
 * Medkits can be used more than once.
-* Powell's Technical Books in Portland sells decking-related merchandise and practices related skills.
+* Powell's Technical Books in Portland sells decking-related merchandise and practices Computers, Electronics, Computer Building and Repair, Repairing Drones, Special Program Design, Operational Program Design and Data Brokerage.
 Also the back room guy buys paydata.
-* Jimmy Smith at Smith's Pub offers work.
+* Jimmy Smith at Smith's Pub in SW Seattle offers work.
 At least one of his runs takes you to the Caribbean.
 (Requires invitation which can be found from doing runs for Bunny.)
 * The ferry in the north of West Tacoma can take you to a mysterious ship known as the Bradenton.
 * The secretary at Lone Star 17th Precinct offers work (for less experienced runners).
 * The Big Rhino has an ATM.
 * The back room in the Big Rhino has a Matrix terminal.
 * Entrance to the Ork Underground can be found in the Big Rhino but it's very dangerous there.
+* Renaldo's Mix and Match in the Ork Underground (Hearl Street) sells decks and deck programs.
+* Rumble's Armory on Hearl Street in the Ork Underground sells weapons, ammunition and even troll-sized backpacks.
 * Techno Geeks in Knight Center sells the CMT Avatar and so does a shop in Renton.
 * Zigzag at Syberspace offers work and so does a burnt-out Ork decker (minimum reputation 1000).
 (Both presumably offer Matrix work.)
-* Brian at Syberspace practices decking-related skills.
+* Brian at Syberspace practices Computers, Electronics, Computer Building and Repair, Electronics Building and Repair, Combat Program Design, Defensive Program Design, Cyberterminal Program Design, Cyberterminal Design.
 * There is a Matrix terminal in a back room at Syberspace.
 * There is a pawn shop in Little Chiba.
 * Mark Kornen in the Aztech Pyramid food court (ground floor, east side) offers work for less experienced runners.
 * Universal Omnitech in the Aztech Pyramid (ground floor) sells cyberware.
 * Bits and Bytes in the Aztech Pyramid (ground floor) sells decking-related equipment.
 * 'sneak' appears to be required to use Stealth.
 * Discord |]newbie[| [Alak]: It's worth mentioning sneaking only buys you about a second or less.
 It's for moving fast more than reading new stuff in detail.
 * Kie'deieron Ly'trelli in Tarislar (location obvious) offers work.
+(Maxes out at 1000 rep.)
 * Possibly the "Teddy Bear Killer" Ly'trelli wants gone is in the abandoned mall in Tarislar.
 (No, Redmond.)
 For another quest, Schizz can also be found in the abandoned mini mall in Redmond.
 * There's a guy on the western side of East Puyallup who sells ammunition and weapon accessories, as well as a radio model with encryption rating 4.
-* Richard Skylarke in The Epicenter club offers work.
+* Richard Skylarke in The Epicenter club offers work (for less experienced runners).
 * Reality Hackers HQ in West Puyallup has easy targets.
 * Duran Bowers in The Cave in Portland (NW of Glisan and Sixth) offers work.
 * The Cave in Portland has a Matrix terminal.
 * The lock to the Portland Crime Mall is easy to bypass with an electronics kit and the corresponding skill.
 * Aggie's Drug Store in the Portland Crime Mall sells ... drugs.
 * Aves' Guns and Gear in the Portland Crime Mall sells weapons, ammunition and accessories.
 * Morkhan's Street Gear in the Portland Crime Mall sells heavy-duty armor.
 * Gearhead's in the Portland Crime Mall sells automotive and rigging equipment.
 * TheftTronics in the Portland Crime Mall sells such electronic gear as black wristwatch/radios, electronic kits, Outlander nightvision goggles and high-crypt headset radios.
 * A weapons and ammunitions store (yes) in the Portland Crime Mall sells deluxe heavy weapons gyromount system, Desert Eagle Mk.
 XIX pistols, medkits, trauma patches, tranq patches, Walther PSK-770 heavy pistols, M16A4 assault rifles and dikote combat axes.
 * Gato tells you OOCly, 'There's a second mall out in the coal plains, off of southern Puyallup before the route to Tarislar.'
 * Kiol in the Puyallup Crime Mall practices weapon skills.
+* Heavy Gear in the Puyallup Crime Mall sells Nicami 12x Sniper Model scopes, electronic imaging scopes, wrist phones, radios, climbing harnesses and thermographic goggles.
 * Mr. Fixit does repairs.
 * There is a computer store north of Krackerjack's hovel in West Tacoma that sells (there's the keyword) computing equipment.
 * Recuperate from injuries in peaceful areas.
 * Extra Lar'd Clothing on Big-Ass Alley in Redmond sells extra large backpacks.
 * A nameless Johnson in a private room at Penumbra offers work.
 (And it's Matrix work.)
 * There's an ATM on the ground floor of Telestrian Habitat in Portland.
 * Reggie's Hole-in-the-Wall in the SW Seattle cracks credsticks.
 * Zalensky's Electronics in SE Seattle sells cyberware and installs them.
 In addition they also sell other electronic gear.
 * Baxter Morgan in the West Tacoma junkyard offers work (for less experienced runners).
 * Dave's Discount Drugs is just south of Evergreen Multiplex in West Tacoma and sells patches etc.
 * The Android's Dungeon, south of Stuffer Shack in West Tacoma, has a Matrix terminal in the basement.
 * 'help progress'.
 * Road Hog Racing in West Tacoma sells vehicles.
 * There is a Matrix terminal in the southernmost room of Bryerson Medical but it requires an electronics kit and cracking to enter.
 * The manager of the Flying Dragon Restaurant offers work (minimum reputation 1500).
 * Kiriyama's in Chinatown sells flechette ammunition and various other martial goods.
 * Honest Obie's in Chinatown sells all kinds of armor and other apparel.
 * Xiang's Boom-Boom Shop in Chinatown sells all kinds of weapons, ammunition and accessories.
 * Rita's Body Sculpture in Chinatown sells a bunch of different cyberware and bioware and maybe installs them too.
 * The intersection of Xhu and Zhao Streets in Chinatown leads to a smuggler ring where vendors sell mostly arms, armor and accessories.
 * Xing in the dojo of Chinatown practices Brawling, Stealth, Athletics and Cyber Implants.
 * Nybbles & Bytes sells credsticks.
 * Oswald Skylarke at the Afterlife (Heaven) in West Tacoma offers work.
 * Use the skeleton key obtained from Oswald Skylarke to open the secret door in Hell's Bar at Afterlife.
-* Phillipe "Mugsy" Vizzini in the back of Pharaoh's Nightclub in East Tacoma offers work.
+* Phillipe "Mugsy" Vizzini in the back of Pharaoh's Nightclub in East Tacoma offers work (for less experienced runners).
 * Shakey the Toad in one of the squalid back rooms of Pharaoh's Nightclub in East Tacoma offers work (for less experienced runners).
 * Marty Jameson of Jameson's Garage in West Tacoma practices ground vehicle repair skills.
+Additionally the garage itself sells various vehicle parts.
 * The dark alley in between Jameson's Garage and Scalpel's Chop Shop (sells and installs cyberware) in West Tacoma has some interesting secrets including a medical supplies store (inserting the word "sells" so I can find this entry easily) and an NPC who practices Biotech and Medicine.
+* Where the entrance of Scalpel's Chop Shop is, head east, northeast, north, into an abandoned building, and at the top is TraderVix, who offers work.
 * Read the sign before taking the ferry.
 * The manager at Star Sapphire has work only for less experienced runners.
 * The Parker Center in East Tacoma sells vehicles and drones.
 * The Parker Center also sells flashlights.
 * Martingale tells you OOCly, 'The first digit of the room number is the floor, 1 being ground, the second is 1 for west and 2 for east, and the third is how far south it is.'
 * 'help maximums'.
 * Speaks-with-Many in Fenris Nacht practices several American aboriginal languages.
 * The BurnsCo Truck Stop in East Tacoma sells vehicles and automotive goods.
 * A nameless Johnson on the second floor of Espanoza Complex offers work (for less experienced runners).
 * Kahiri Osato in the Murdered Mime in Renton offers work.
 * Mister Zaibatsu at the Rubber Suit in Everett offers work (for less experienced runners), as does Mister Keiretsu (minimum reputation 500).
+* Alan Tsukamoto at Yoshi's Trideoke and Sushi Bar (SE Seattle) offers work.
+(And it's Matrix work.)
 * A private booth in the Rubber Suit has a Matrix terminal (two, in fact).
 * Dave's Discount Drugs in Auburn sells medical supplies.
 * Off of Weisman's Drive in Renton, follow Talbot Lane to Derek's Discount Commissary.
 (Starting with the Italiano is much more efficient.)
 There a Dwarf (Derek?) sells decking-related equipment, decking programs, electronic gear and stylish decker's bags.
 * A woman at the top of the burnt-out building in the east of Auburn offers work (minimum reputation 200).
 * There is a Matrix terminal in the Fifth Hell of Dante's Inferno.
 * The monorail goes from Seattle to Auburn to Knight Center to West Tacoma and then the reverse and so forth.
 * When waiting for the monorail in Seattle, be sure the ticket foyer is to the east.
 * Olga Chernov in the Muscovite Lounge in NW Seattle practices Russian and German.
 * There is a Matrix terminal on the second floor of the Muscovite Lounge in NW Seattle.
 * A nameless Johnson in Sixth Age Clinical Consulting in NW Seattle offers work.
 (He offers a climbing quest.)
+* At the Council Island forest, cross the river (using water wings might help) and climb the cliff (hiking gloves and a winch might help) and enter the cabin.
+Search for a trapdoor, enter, and there is Dr. Alex Scriptshaw.
+He sells ADPS submachine gun ammunition, EX heavy machine gun ammunition, ADPS sniper rifle ammunition, RPK HMGs, suits of heavy security armor, Ingram Supermach 100s (submachine gun model) and security helmets.
 * The office building just east La Vieux Cinema has a Matrix terminal.
 * Doctor Jackie Toshika of Jackie's Biosculpting in NW Seattle offers work.
 * Jackie's Biosculpting also sells and installs bioware.
 * On the second floor of the Council Island Hospital there is a Matrix terminal.
 * Dr. Kack Javorkian in the South Island Clinic sells and installs cyberware (requires going through air ducts).
 * Robert James Hark III of the Satyricon in Portland offers work.
 * There is a Matrix terminal in the northern area of the Satyricon.
 * There is an ATM on the ground floor of TTBank Tower in Portland.
+* There is an ATM near the entrance of the Downtown Portland MAX Station.
+* The Royal Hospital in Portland sells DocWagon modulators and medical supplies.
+* The Royal Hospital in Portland also installs cyberware (maybe).
 * Jana Ca'Haeden in the Davis Street Offices of Portland offers work.
 There is also a Matrix terminal in her office.
 * There is another Matrix terminal in the Davis Street Offices on the same floor as Jana Ca'Haeden in a vacant office.
 * Trojan Combat Supplies Store on the ground floor of Telestrian Habitat in Portland sells stealth gear.
 * Battlegear on the ground floor of Telestrian Habitat in Portland sells armor and other apparel.
 * Telestrian Arms Retail Outlet on the first floor of Telestrian Habitat sells some pretty serious firepower.
 * Graagen Auto Parts on the first floor of Telestrian Habitat sells ... auto parts, maintenance tools and rigging equipment.
 * Radio Shack on the second floor of Telestrian Habitat sells climbing equipment.
 * There's a Matrix terminal in CryptoSoft Inc. on the second floor of Telestrian Habitat.
 * Doctors without Borders on the second floor of Telestrian Habitat sells DocWagon modulators.
 * Omnifarious Technologies on the second floor of Telestrian Habitat sells and installs cyberware.
 * Semitronic Computer Supply on the second floor of Telestrian Habitat sells rigging and decking equipment.
 * The merchandise center on the ground floor of Renraku Arcology in SE Seattle has a Matrix terminal.
 * Maxwell tells you OOCly, 'Yep.
 All store decks use cold ASIST.
 They protect you from black IC, but they don't let you use your hacking pool.'
 * DocWagon charges you a proportion of what you have, including bank funds.
 (Not including bank funds really?)
 * Daniel "The Turk" Leoni at the Italiano in Renton offers work.
 * Investigate the mall in NE Seattle on Espanoza Way between Sixth and Seventh Streets.
 * It's called Espanoza Way Complex.
 * Gizmo's Gadgets on the first floor of Espanoza Way Complex sells electronic gear.
 * Doc Cashin's Optical Upgrades on the first floor of Espanoza Way Complex sells optical cyberware, including high quality Alpha cyberware.
 * Professional Security Gear, Inc. on the first floor of Espanoza Way Complex sells form-fitting body armor IV and a few accessories.
 * A nameless Johnson on the second floor of Espanoza Way Complex offers work to less experienced runners.
 * There is a Matrix terminal on the second floor of Espanoza Way Complex.
 * There is a Matrix terminal in a private room in The Skeleton in Touristville.
 * Thomas Steele at The Skeleton offers work (minimum reputation 300).
+* Stiletto Rose at The Skeleton offers work.
+(And it's Matrix work.)
 * There is a combined ATM / Matrix terminal at the Redmond Way Mall in Touristville.
 * Wisebrand Wholesale Chips at the Redmond Way Mall sells various ActiveSofts.
 (In fact there are two of them.)
 * Doc Sihn's Chipware at the Redmond Way Mall sells and installs various chipjack-related cyberware.
 * Gustav's Military Surplus in the Redmond Way Mall sells ammunition, rucksacks, vision-enhancing glasses and various accessiories.
 * Redmond Wholesale Furniture in the Redmond Way Mall sells, well, furniture.
 * Ocular Adjustments Inc. in the Redmond Way Mall sells and installs optical cyberware.
 * Cecile Nichols in The Downfall in Touristville offers work (minimum reputation 350).
 * There is a Matrix terminal in the back office of Crusher 495 in Touristville.
 * Melvin Graybald at Crusher 495 offers work.
+(And it seems really difficult.)
 * Mack Roland in the cemetery at the western end of Middlefield Avenue in Redmond offers work (minimum reputation 500).
 * Maxwell Jensen at Ebey's Bar offers work (minimum reputation 250).
 * There is a Matrix terminal in a private booth at Jason's Bar & Grill in Everett.
 * Don't fuck around in the basement of Jason's Bar & Grill unless you're ready.
 * A chubby man sporting a cheap suit in Jason's Bar & Grill offers work.
 (Don't take him up on delivering bombs to Little Chiba unless truly prepared.)
 * Re: Fort Case: \A gruff and tusked smoker's grunt/[8 MHz, English]:
 Microsoft way dayo?
 South Redmond, out there somewhere.
 There's a fence dayo.
+* Fort Case isn't on Microsoft Way but rather down the road to the west.
+Destroy the fence to get in.
 * Keep working for Boz Renfield, Bunny and Jimmy Smith and I think one of them will make it possible to get a visa.
 * Smith's appears to be the proper place for the encyclopedia volume.
 * Re: Grenada, where there is apparently much decking work: Gato says in English, "Mmm.
 Gettin' out to Grenada, by the way?
 You can get a visa, fly normal.
 It works.
 Faster tambien.
 Pero you can also kinda... loiter, watch for cargo planes they ain't check too close.
 Onna tarmac, west of the main lot."
 * An instructor in the 17th Precinct in NW Seattle practices Athletics, Rifles, Pistols, Police Procedures and Tasers.
 * Sofbyte in the ground floor of The Auburn Center sells **very expensive** decks and decking programs.
 * Fry's Electronics on the ground floor of The Auburn Center sells various electronic gear.
 * Body + TECH on the first floor of The Auburn Center sells and installs various cyberware and bioware.
 * Stix n' Stuff on the first floor of The Auburn Center sells furniture.
 * There is an ATM at the entrance of The Auburn Center.
 * The receptionist at the very topmost floor of Knight Center offers work (minimum reputation 400).
 * Mister Johann at The Banshee in Touristville offers work.
 * Hyeon Sang-chul at Y.Y.
 Korean BBQ in Touristville offers work.
 * Guang and Huang intersection in Chinatown is where Yellow Lotus can be found, apparently.
 * Dr. Bob's Quickstitch in Touristville sells and installs cyberware, and sells medical supplies as well.
 * Chas Moreno at Dr. Bob's Quickstitch offers work.
 * Cabbie Connection in Touristville sells ground vehicle tools and parts.
 * Cabbie of Cabbie Connection offers work.
 * Auburn Paint and Panel sells more vehicle stuff, as does Slipstream Ultra Xtra Auto Supplies Store slightly to the west.
 * Boseman's Drone Emporium sells drones just north of Slipstream.
 * Weston Lynn on the second floor of The Gravity Bar in Everett offers work.
 (And it's Matrix work.)
 * There is a Matrix terminal on the first floor of The Gravity Bar in a private dining booth.
 * Rex Jackson at Dirty Rikki's Bar in Everett offers work.
 * A man in Dirty Rikki's Bar practices Latin and Arabic.
 * 'sit' / 'rest' / 'sleep'.
 * There is a Matrix terminal in the Spacebucks at Surehand Square.
 There is also a trainer there who practices Elf Etiquette and Gaelic.
 In addition, Valin Ke'Nelien in the amphitheater offers work.
 * The fiend Valin Ke'Nelien wants dead is on the western side of Lysleul Plaza, in the casino.
 * The Ancients gang might hang out in a truck stop or something in Portland.
 * \A lazily amused baritone(Gato)/[8 MHz, English](CRYPTO-2): Plus if you're fine with short bursts an' ain't wanna full-auto, them SMGs oughta take a suppressor just fine.
 * \A lazily amused baritone(Gato)/[8 MHz, English](CRYPTO-2): Both got some integral, sabes?
 Y entonces you throw a grip on 'em anna top-mounted SL II.
 * Data Brokerage is used to program Evaluate utilities.
 * Negotiation is used in part to calculate payouts from Johnsons.
 * The Marksman Indoor Firing Range southeast of the Neophyte Guild practices Pistols, Shotguns, Submachine Guns, Assault Rifles, Mounted Gunnery, Machine Guns, Rifle Repair and Ammo Crafting, Submachine Gun Repair and Ammo Crafting, Shotgun Repair and Ammo Crafting, Tasers.
 * Doityadamnself & Son's Hardware and Appliances between Sixth and Seventh on Seneca in SW Seattle sells hardware.
 * Ken at the Everett Airport can smuggle you to the Caribbean, where one can find a half-price visa (full price at the Everett Airport itself).
 * There's a guy in the basement of Ebey's who sells visas.
 * Glow City is just to the east of where Moonlight Mall is in Redmond (but is apparently very dangerous).
 * Stanley's RGA Emporium in Everett sells gunsmithing and ammunition crafting equipment and kits for the latter.
 * Clarence Williams at Stanley's RGA Emporium practices the repair and ammunition crafting skills for pistols, shotguns, submachine guns, rifles and heavy weapons.
 * Allocate cpool towards offense when targets are hard to hit.
 * 'get nuyen all.corpse'.
 * 'get cred all.corpse'.
 * Richard Skylarke will give you a keycard which can be used after searching in the mixing stage of The Epicenter.
 There a cyberdoc sells and presumably installs various cyberware.
 * Mel Mulligan in Dante's Inferno (Seventh Hell) offers work.
 * Be on the look out for corn on the cob, a red apple, a chocolate doughnut and a bagel.
+* A wandering Ork merchant sells corn on the cob in the Ork Underground.
 * An apple can be foiund at Utopus Produce in the SW of Lysleul Plaza.
-* A wandering Ork merchant sells corn on the cob in the Ork Underground.
+* Silent Cafe (NE Seattle, North Fifth and Espanoza) sells bagels.
+* The Stop Gap (SE Seattle, Eight Street between Seneca and Boren) sells chocolate doughnuts.
 * Toh Li at O'Bryant Square in Portland practices Athletics, Stealth, Brawling, Edged Weapons and Whips and Flails.
 * Martingale says OOCly, "My.mpuv should work."
 * Martingale tells you OOCly, 'You can go from the front to the rear of a vehicle by typing SWITCH.
 You can directly enter the rear of a vehicle that has one by typing ENTER <vehicle> REAR.'
 * Martingale says OOCly, "[Vehicle labels] are given through a paintjob at a shop east of Circuit Couriers."
 * Maxwell tells you OOCly, 'The most important [skills for deck building] are Computers, Computers B/R, Cyberterminal Program Design.'
 * Maxwell tells you OOCly, 'Run it with zero evasion.
 And 7 on the rest of persona programs.'
 * Maxwell tells you OOCly, 'You want to have your detection factor as high as possible, decreasing the rate at which your tally increases and the nasty IC is spawned.
 So having maxxed masking and sleaze is paramount.'
 * Seattle Shalimar, the South Asian restaurant, is on Harbour Avenue just west of the Hellhound bus depot.
 * \A cheery and aloof female voice/[8 MHz, English](CRYPTO-2): Then do you even really need my help?  try searching around.
 There's another bar in the southwest of seattle that has some light reading you might wanna pick up as well.
 * \A heavily synthesized male voice./[8 MHz, English](CRYPTO-1): Yeah there's a foul mouthed Johnson there that offers work to newer runners, he's the one to impress.
 * Once the invitation to Smith's Pub and encyclopedia are attained from the respective Johnsons, search in the tiny backroom of Smith's Pub and use the encyclopedia to enter.
 There is a Matrix terminal down there and, perhaps more importantly, a vendor for Tir Tairngire visas.
 * 'help garage'.
 * Apparently maxing out Computers is important for decking.
 * Maxwell tells you OOCly, 'Paydata works like this: usually you are able to find SOME paydata when you first 'locate paydata'.
 After that, the remaining paydata in the node will be attached to IC.
 So you WILL have to fight some IC.
 The key is knowing when to log off to reset your tally.
 As your tally rises, it triggers nastier and nastier IC, until it's too much for you. '